skeeto/.emacs.d/README.md

 (load-file "~/.emacs.d/init.el")
 ```

-If you did everything right Emacs should simply launch with no errors
+If you did everything right Emacs should simply launch with no
-and maybe just one warning from YASnippet.
-You will be greeted with a
+errors.
+You will be greeted with a featureless, empty gray box
-featureless, empty gray box awaiting your instructions.
+awaiting your instructions.

 ## Features